aacloudguy/auto-scaling-demo/README.md

 	* Cooldown period for scaling out: `600 seconds`
 	* Cooldown period for scaling in: `600 seconds`

 And voila!
 You now have your very own instance of Auto Scaling Demo running on Bluemix.
-To test it out, run a few load tests on your app using a service like [BlazeMeter][blazemeter_url] or jmeter from the CLI.
-If you want a more in depth tutorial on how to use and test auto scaling with this app, check out the [Handle the Unexpected with Bluemix Auto Scaling][auto_scaling_blog] blog post on developerWorks.
+To test it out, run a few load tests on your app using a service like BlazeMeter, or jmeter when using the CLI.
+If you want a more in depth tutorial on how to use and test auto scaling with this app, check out the Handle the Unexpected with Bluemix Auto Scaling blog post on developerWorks.

 ### Troubleshooting